 The Merkur Offshore wind farm is being developed in the North Sea, Germany, approximately 45km north of the Borkum Islands.
 It will be one of the biggest offshore wind farms in Germany.

 Merkur Offshore is developing the 400MW wind farm at an estimated cost of €1.6bn ($1.7bn).
 Construction of the offshore wind farm began in December 2015.

-Offshore cable construction works will commence in 2017 and the offshore foundation installation works will commence in August 2017.
+Offshore cable construction works will commence in 2017 and the offshore foundation installation works will commence the same year in August.
 The project is scheduled to be completed by 2018.

-The project will feature 66 Haliade 150-6MW turbines with a rotor diameter of 150m and a hub height of 100m.
+The project will feature 66 Haliade 150-6MW turbines with a rotor diameter of 150m and hub height of 100m.
 The turbine towers will rest on XL monopiles and transition pieces.
-The monopiles will be 8m in diameter, 70m in length, and have a total weight of approximately 1,100t.
+The monopiles will be 8m in diameter, 70m in length and have a total weight of approximately 1,100t.

 The wind turbines will be connected to the central offshore substation through a 12-string inter-array cable grid.
 Each string, consisting of up to six turbines, will be fixed to the bridging cable.

 The 33kV electricity generated by the turbines will be converted into 115kV.

 Electricity generated from the turbines will be collected at the Merkur offshore substation and transferred to TenneT’s DolWin gamma, an HVDC converter platform.
 The substation will also have space for accommodating a helicopter to provide access at all times.